jonsterling/yggdrasil/README.md

 Yggdrasil is an attempt to create a language for computing with computads.

+#### Computads

-Computads are a very general notion of directed higher-dimensional graphs useful for defining structures like ∞-categories.
+Computads are a very general notion of directed higher-dimensional graphs useful for defining elaborate structures like ∞-categories.
 They were first described by Street and later independently by Burroni.

 What do computads look like?
 There are different kind of computads but ours are "opetopic" and have a shape that corresponds to higher-dimensional trees, hence the name Yggdrasil.

+#### Signatures

-The idea is that these higher-dimensional trees are a good fit for encoding signatures in the sense of universal algebra but expressed in terms of pasting diagrams or cell complexes.
+The idea is that higher-dimensional trees are a good way to encode signatures in the sense of universal algebra.
+Because we work with higher-dimensional pasting diagrams, we can talk about (directed) higher homotopies and generalize beyond 3-dimensions (sorts, terms, rules) all the way up to infinity.

+#### ∞-Categories

+When we have these kind of infinite dimensional signatures and they also have enough structure so that they are well behaved in the sense that all of their pasting diagrams compose properly, they are in fact ∞-categories.
+With invertible cells, we similarly get ∞-groupoids.

+#### Example

-Below is an example 3-computad presenting part of the definition of addition for natural numbers:
+Below is a part of a 3-computad presenting addition for the natural numbers:

 ![3-computad](assets/computad-small.png "3-computad for natural number addition")